Building Production-Ready Apps With Next.js: The Architecture Shift

 Server Actions

-This was the feature that surprised me the most.
-In a good way.
+The feature that surprised me most.
+Positively.

 Instead of building REST endpoints for every form submission, Server Actions let you define a function with 'use server' that runs on the backend and gets called directly from a Client Component.
-No API route, no fetch call, no endpoint URL to manage.
+No API route.
+No fetch call.
+No endpoint URL to manage.

 // app/actions.ts